Magpie (film): Plot

-Writer Ben (Shazad Latif) chaperones his daughter Matilda to a movie set where she is co-starring in a period drama with a famous actress, Alicia (Matilda Lutz), who was recently caught in a scandal regarding a leaked sex tape.
-Alicia's kind, and maternal nature brings her closer to Matilda and Ben, but at the expense of Ben's wife, Anette (Daisy Ridley), who is perpetually left at home with a newborn second child, Lucas.
-Anette, and Ben's relationship has considerably cooled over the years, and she resents him for pressuring her to quit her job so he could move their family to the countryside, as well as having left her alone for 8 months while he went on a writer's retreat.
+Writer Ben chaperones his daughter Matilda to a movie set where she is co-starring in a period drama with a famous actress, Alicia, who was recently caught in a scandal regarding a leaked sex tape.
+Alicia's kind and maternal nature brings her closer to Matilda and Ben, but at the expense of Ben's wife, Anette, who is perpetually left at home with a newborn second child, Lucas.
+Anette and Ben's relationship has considerably cooled over the years, and she resents him for pressuring her to quit her job so he could move their family to the countryside, as well as having left her alone for 8 months while he went on a writer's retreat.

 Finding evidence that Ben is becoming interested in Alicia, and seeing a tabloid showing the two of them together off of the set, Anette begins to grow suspicious that her husband is having an affair.
 After getting little response from him about the tabloid, Anette steals his phone while he is asleep, and discovers that he and Alicia have been texting each other.
 The next day on set, Alicia apologizes to Ben over his appearing in a tabloid with her, and he tells her he doesn't mind, and that he actually found it flattering.
 Alicia's texts begin to take on a more flirtatious tone, and the two begin secretly sexting each other.

 On their day off, Ben stays at home while Anette takes the children to the park, where she learns from an acquaintance that Ben has a history of being unfaithful.
 Ben receives a text from Alicia saying she's interested in meeting with him while he's home alone, to which he agrees, but has to frantically call it off when Anette returns home early.
 The next morning Ben is sick after eating dinner from his wife, and Anette takes Matilda to the film set instead.
 Watching Matilda and Alicia playing the parts of daughter and mother, and learning about how the two play together between filming, Anette begins to worry that she's being emotionally replaced as her child's parent.